doc4d/4d-web-studio/docs/design-webforms/datasources.md

 By extension, when entity and entity selections are used as shared datasources, their functions are shared too and can be used in several webforms in the same project.

-When you configure a function event, the Contextual panel indicates if the function is shared by displaying its namespace.
-When the function is not shared, *webform* is displayed.
+When you configure a function event the Contextual panel indicates if the function is shared:
+* If it is shared, its namespace is displayed next to its name.
+* If it isn't shared, *webform* is displayed instead.